nodejs/node/doc/api/crypto.md

     description: This method now returns a reference to `decipher`.
 -->
 - `buffer` {Buffer | TypedArray | DataView}
-- Returns: {Cipher} for method chaining.
+- Returns: {Decipher} for method chaining.

 When using an authenticated encryption mode (only `GCM` and `CCM` are currently supported), the `decipher.setAuthTag()` method is used to pass in the